Scratch-Client-4/contributing/README.template.md

 # :earth_americas: Project name
 _The above emoji should be edited to represent the project._

-_A brief description of the project._
+_A brief description of the project, for example :_

+Scratch Client 4 Mobile, a mobile client for the Scratch community built with web technologies.
 ## :package: Tech stack
 _Explain the tech stack of the project, like :_